vishalbasra/vishalbasra.github.io/_posts/2017-08-21-Linux-as-a-Domain-Member.md

 ##  KerberOS

-It's usually described as a 'trusted third party' authentication service.
+It's usually described as a **'trusted third party'** authentication service.
 Though 'Kerberos' is a highly vast subject and there can be a proper complete course on the subject.

-- Goal is to provide 'Single Sign On' by providing a way for the client and a server (known as `principles` in kerberos lingo) to securely authenticate one to the other.
+- Goal is to provide **'Single Sign On'** by providing a way for the client and a server (known as `principles` in kerberos lingo) to securely authenticate one to the other.
    This is made possible by the use and exchange of `encrypted tickets`
 - This technology originiated in 1980 from MIT as a part of Project Athena
 - it was adopted by MS for authentication in Windows 2000 and has been used ever since.
-- Why is it called kerberos, well kerberos was the name of the `Three headed dog` that guarded the entrance to the *Chanmer of Hades*
+- Why is it called kerberos, well kerberos was the name of the `Three headed dog` that guarded the entrance to the *Chamber of Hades*
 - The user ( client which needs to do SSO )
-- Kerberos Distribution Center (KDC) which performs two services
+- Kerberos Distribution Center (`KDC`) which performs two services
     - i)  Authentication Service
     - ii) Ticket Granting Service